hmrc/mdtp-contributor-guidelines/CONTRIBUTING.md

     2. Are the changes aligned with our coding standards and our architectural approach?
     3. Are the changes compatible with other in-flight changes to the Repository?
     4. Do the changes introduec any new operational concerns e.g. performance, security?
-5. The Owning Team accepts or rejects the Pull Request
+8. The Owning Team accepts or rejects the Pull Request
-6. If rejected, the Pull Requestor asks the Owning Team for feedback
+9. If rejected, the Pull Requestor asks the Owning Team for feedback
+10. If accepted, the Owning Team merges the changes into the Repository and creates a new release
-6. If accepted, the Pull Requestor and Owning Team discuss the timing of the optimal pre-production and production launch dates.
+11. The Pull Requestor and Owning Team discuss the optimal timing of pre-production and production releases
-7.
+12. The Owning Team releases the changes into the relevant pre-production environment(s)
+13. The Pull Requestor and Owning Team validate the functional and operational impact in pre-production
+14. The Owning Team schedules a release of the changes into production
+15. The Pull Requestor and Owning Team validate the functional and operational impact in production

 ## Repository Guidelines